microsoft/pxt-calliope/libs/audio-recording/docs/reference/record/play-audio.md

 ## Example

-Use the micro:bit as a sound recorder.
+Use the Calliope mini as a sound recorder.
 Record sound when button `A` is pressed and play sound when button `B` is pressed.

 ```blocks
 input.onButtonPressed(Button.A, function () {